In January 2015, the new electronic application management system was launched by the Government of Canada, known as the Express Entry (EE).

 – Must qualify under one of the following programs: FSWP, FSTP, CEC or PNP ( if seeking provincial nomination through EE);

-– Pass the approved language proficiency test and meet language threshold under the immigration program;
+– Pass the approved language proficiency test and meet the language threshold under the immigration program;

 – Have work experience consistent with language ability under the program;